-Course title Credits Credit d istribution of the course Eligibilit y criteria Pre-requisite

-& Code Lecture Tutorial Tutoriai Tracticai/ of the course (if any)
+Course title Credits Credit d istribution of the course Eligibilit y criteria Pre-requisite of the course (if any) & Code Lecture Tutorial Practical/ Practice Introduction to Human Development 2 0 2 Class XII Pass DSC-2-HDFE (Non-Major)

-Code Practice (II ally)

-Introduction 4 2 0 2 Class XII DSC-2-HDFE

-to Human Pass (Non-Major)

-Development

 - 1. To create an understanding of various stages of lifespan development. - 2.
 To understand developmental changes occurring during infancy, childhood, adolescence. - 3.
 To understand the conflicts during various stages of lifespan development and ways to deal with it.